 Whether you prefer Chinese or Japanese food, you’re likely familiar with Soy Sauce, derived from soy paste.
 Soy sauce has been around a long time in America and around the world.
 But even if you’ve used Soy sauce at your favorite restaurant or found it included in your Monday night takeout food, you may not have bothered to check the ingredients list.

 So, is soy sauce vegan friendly?
 Yes, soy sauce is vegan friendly.
 Generally soy is sauce is made from wheat, salt, water and soy beans.
 However, it is important to note some brands may have additional ingredients such as potassium sorbate or sodium benzoate but still will be vegan friendly.

 With all the controversy today over chemicals and antibiotics that end up in the animals that reach our tables, many people are exploring vegan diets.
-So, what’s in soy sauce, how is it made, what is it used for, and is soy sauce vegan?
+So, what’s in soy sauce, how is it made, what is it used for?

 What’s in Soy Sauce?